-Being quite passionate on the subject of the pleasure and importance of language learning, and the efficacy of the British educational system in sucking the last drop of fun from what should be a naturally enjoyable process, he was asked to deliver a morning assembly at a British private school, to mark European Languages Day.
+Being quite passionate on the subject of the pleasure and importance of language learning, and the efficacy of the British educational system in sucking the last drop of fun from what should be a naturally enjoyable process, he was asked, on the occasion of European Languages Day, to deliver a morning assembly at a British private school.

 - He also got to speak to a couple of year groups afterwards

 - Students in the smaller groups could bring their mobile phones to play The Think Game Live Version